howardhsu/ABSA_preprocessing/README.md

 # ABSA_preprocessing
 A simple library to preprocess ABSA (Aspect-base Sentiment Analysis) related tasks from SemEval datasets.
-Note that many existing papers may use different preprocessing methods, which obviously make comparison of different methods harder.
-We don't aim to build a univeral preprocessing method because there's no universal way as different models require different preprocessing, such as tokenization, capitalization, how many validation data is used etc. So we would rather treat preprocessing as one part of a method and this preprocessing code is just ONE way to convert xml data into model friendly inputs.
+Note that many existing papers may use different preprocessing procedures (which obviously make comparison of different methods harder).
+We don't aim to build a univeral preprocessing method because there's no universal way as different models require different preprocessing, such as tokenization, capitalization, how many validation data to use, different levels of leaking testing data (unfortunately :-( ), etc.
+In fact, many people asking for preprocessing code from our papers so we feel it would be better to build a codebase for our own use and share it with other people.

 ### Source
 We mostly focus on 3 datasets from SemEval ([SemEval 2014](http://alt.qcri.org/semeval2014/task4/), [SemEval 2015](http://alt.qcri.org/semeval2015/task12/), [SemEval 2016](http://alt.qcri.org/semeval2016/task5/) ) on two (2) domains (laptop and restaurant).